abdulbadii/Old-TensorFlow-supporting-python-for-AVX-void-CPU/README.md

 # Python supporting TensorFlow 1.5 to put AVX instruction-void CPU into work
-TensorFlow use on AVX instruction-void CPU could still be as good use as on more modern ones
+TensorFlow uses on AVX instruction-void CPU may be as good as that on more modern CPU

-As all TensorFlow version 1.6 up to the latest now require very costly H/W, CPU capable of performing AVX instruction,
-TensorFlow version 1.5 stays working for any CPU incapable of AVX instruction
+As all TensorFlow version 1.6 up to the latest now require costly H/W, very pricy CPU capable of performing AVX instruction, TensorFlow version 1.5 stays working on any CPU incapable of AVX instruction
 Only the point of problem is it can only be utilized by use of Python version 3.6 or so only, which is now rather difficult to build due to compatiblility flaws or version discrepancies between old and new S/W package leading to build inaccuracies/incorrectness, and due to it's been in EOL (end-of-life) state (on its official page):
 ##### Warning: Python 3.6.0 reached end-of-life on 2021-12-23.
 It is no longer supported and does not receive security updates.
 We recommend upgrading to the latest Python release